 Apple unveiled its next-generation iPad Pro device that features a new camera system and refreshed specs on Wednesday in an online event.
-The most notable changes are in the form of an all-new LiDAR scanner, an ultra-wide camera and increased performance owed to the A12Z Bionic chipset.
+The most notable changes are in an all-new LiDAR scanner, an ultra-wide camera and increased performance owed to the A12Z Bionic chipset.

 The 3rd-gen iPad Pro devices, unveiled in October 2018, brought a major overhaul to Apple’s design language for the Pro models.
 The new generation builds upon that update by introducing a redesigned camera array — similar to the ones seen on the new iPhones.
 The device is still available in the same two finishes of Space Grey and Silver.